The Nimble Trader – Weekly Markets Report for DIY Investor

 One of the things I think with charts is that it’s vital to look at them from different angles and in different time frames.

-Viewed like this, we can clearly see the present little BULL run is going up in a series of steps.
+Viewed like this, we can clearly see the present baby BULL run is going up and down in a series of steps.
+Last week we were on step four, this week back down to just on step three.
+Going into next week 4010 needs to hold.

 ONE YEAR TIME FRAME: 100% BULLISH

-This is where the money was getting made and lost in the world this last week, generally speaking it was the riskier more volatile sectors that did best, with the ultra safe index linked gilts doing worst.
+This is where the money was getting made and lost in the world this last week.
+Mainly getting lost

 It’s worth saying that these are fund sectors and that the money flows both in and out, as well as the performance of the underlying, determine the results.